Search

 Not only be able to foster a therapeutic alliance with patients and connect with the public and society, students are also expected to explore more about self and teamwork in a clinical environment with a good sense of professionalism.
 In this course, students will have the opportunity to explore and reflect to be an effective team player, to understand their personality and professional care style as well as to learn the mindfulness and cognitive techniques.

 In Year 4, students acquire the skills and knowledge of handling basic clinical problems through attachment to the Prince of Wales Hospital, our primary teaching hospital, and other partner hospitals.
-Subjects such as anatomical pathology and clinical haematology, chemical pathology, clinical microbiology, medicine and surgery are covered.
+Subjects such as anatomical pathology and clinical haematology, chemical pathology, clinical microbiology, radiology pathology, medicine and surgery are covered.

 Year5